anananacr/bblib_tutorial/README.md

 In `bblib_tutorial/data` you will find example of images necessary to run the centering methods implemented in `bblib`, as well as their corresponding mask (`bblib_tutorial/masks`) and CrystFEL geometry files (`bblib_tutorial/geoms`).

-Remember to set the `mask_file` path in the geometry files (*.geom) with the corresponding path in your case.
+Remember to set the `mask_file` path in the geometry files (*.geom) with the corresponding path in your system.

 This tutorial is updated to bblib version 2.1.3.